 Today, the myth of Prometheus finds new resonance in our relationship with artificial intelligence.
 The debate around AI consciousness echoes the ancient fear of creating beings with minds and wills of their own.
 While some scientists believe conscious AI could benefit humanity in unimaginable ways, others warn such developments could lead to a scenario where AI competes with or even surpasses us.
 If we are “Anthropos”, our Promethean ambitions could transform AI into our eventual vanquishers.
 The cycle of creation and rebellion in Greek mythology is poised to play out again in the realm of AI.

 The mythic warnings don’t end with Prometheus.
 The internet, which initially seemed like a utopian gift, also echoes Greek mythology.
-In the 1980s, the Internet began as a text-based tool, slowly evolving into a visual and interactive experience, thanks to Tim Berners-Lee’s invention of the World Wide Web and the rapid growth described by Moore’s Law.
-Initially, it seemed to be an all-encompassing gift to humanity—a digital library, a global town square, a marketplace of ideas: the all-gifted, meaning “Pandora”.
-Pandora is a figure who represents both the promise and peril of divine gifts.
+In the 1980s, the internet began as a text-based tool, slowly evolving into a visual and interactive experience, thanks to Tim Berners-Lee’s invention of the World Wide Web and the rapid growth described by Moore’s Law.
+Initially, it seemed to be an all-encompassing gift to humanity—a digital library, a global town square, a marketplace of ideas, a “Pandora” (meaning "all-gifted").
+Pandora is another figure from Greek mythology who represents both the promise and peril of divine gifts.
 When she opened her fateful jar (often mistakenly called a box), she unleashed every human misery upon the world, leaving only hope sealed within.

 As the internet evolved, it seemed to embody the spirit of Pandora’s Jar.
 Early on, it fuelled hopes of a world connected by shared knowledge and mutual understanding.
 The Arab Spring, the rise of social media, and the spread of democratizing technologies suggested humanity was entering a new Golden Age.
 As the 2000s wore on, the comparison of the internet to Pandora’s jar became unmistakable, as it revealed its darker side.
 Misinformation, privacy invasions, and the polarization of communities now cast a shadow over its initial promise.
 The internet, like Pandora’s jar, has unleashed despair, sparking a profound reevaluation of technology’s role in our lives.